-Third, we provide evidence of heterogeneity in the effects of robot exposure on labour market flows among worker groups in a cross-country setting.
-We focus on the job tasks performed by workers, which are a crucial determinant of robots' substitutability of human labour.
-We apply widely-used categories of routine / non-routine, cognitive / manual job tasks proposed by Acemoglu and Autor (2011).
-We also consider heterogeneity by age as this is another worker characteristic likely correlated with the substitutability by robots (Acemoglu and Restrepo 2021; Dauth et al. 2021).
+Third, our individual-level analysis provides evidence of heterogeneity in the effects of robot exposure on labour market flows among worker groups in a cross-country setting.
+This differs from previous cross-country studies, which have used industry-level employment measures.
 We generally find more beneficial effects for workers in routine occupations than for workers in non-routine occupations.
-It is particularly the case for job separations: robots reduced them among workers in routine manual and routine cognitive occupations.
-The increase of job findings in countries with medium labour costs was mainly among routine occupations.
-However, we also find a small positive effect in non-routine analytical and non-routine manual occupations.
+This is particularly the case for job separations: robots reduced them among workers in routine manual and routine cognitive occupations.
+The increase of job findings in countries with medium labour costs was mainly among routine occupations, though we also find a small positive effect in non-routine analytical and non-routine manual occupations.
 As we discuss in more detail in the conclusions, these results provide evidence to what extent job tasks matter for the substitutability of workers with robots.

 We also find important differences between workers of different ages.
-In most countries, young and prime-aged workers benefitted from robots, but older workers lost out.
+In most countries, while young and primeaged workers benefitted from robots, older workers lost out.
 We find that except for countries with the highest levels of initial labour costs, robot exposure reduced job separations among young and prime-aged workers, but increased them among older workers.
 Moreover, robots increased the job finding rate among young workers, but reduced it among older workers.
 Our findings are consistent with arguments that new technologies hurt older workers with obsolete skills but benefit young workers more familiar with emerging technologies (Fillmore and Hall 2021).

-Fourth, using a counterfactual analysis, we assess the importance of job separations and hirings for the effects of robots on employment levels.
-We find that rising robot exposure increased aggregate employment levels in European countries by about 1-2% of the working-age population between 2004 and 2017.
-Our reduced-form estimation results reflect the sum of the abovementioned effects of robots: the labour-saving effect, the product-demand effect and the demand-spillover effect.
-Our flow-based approach allows us to quantify the contributions of particular labour market flows to these aggregate effects.
-We show that lower job separations were the key driving factor behind the positive employment effects of robot adoption in Europe.
+Fourth, we assess the importance of job separations and hirings for the effects of robots on employment.
+Our analysis takes place at the industry-occupation level.
+We therefore capture direct effects at firms adopting robots and indirect effects through spillovers.
+The latter could occur, for instance, through the reallocation of output and workers to firms adopting robots (Acemoglu, Lelarge, and Restrepo 2020).
+Our counterfactual analysis shows that rising robot exposure increased aggregate employment levels in European countries by about 1-2% of the working-age population between 2004 and 2017.
+Our reduced-form estimation results reflect the sum of the aforementioned effects of robots: the labour-saving effect, the product-demand effect and the demand-spillover effect.3 Our flow-based approach allows us to quantify the contributions of particular labour